ALL STAR GAMES: 1947, 1962, 1990 WORLD SERIES: 1918, 1929, 1932, 1935, 1938, 1945, and wait till next year ! LIGHTS: 1988

 But wait, there was more!
 Further enhancements have been made in the past couple years, including a new video board that was installed above the wall in the right field corner prior to the 2012 season.
 In addition, the seating rows in that corner were replaced by a new terraced dining section.
 But the biggest change took place in 2015, with another complete overhaul of the bleachers and a second, even bigger video board in left center field.
 The bleachers in the "power alleys" now have twenty rows rather than sixteen rows, as was the case from 2006 until 2014.
 Besides diminishing the historic character of "The Friendly Confines," the view from the rooftops across Waveland and Sheffield is now severely obstructed, sparking another round of legal disputes.
 Construction of this latest renovation was finished in June 2015.
+It may have helped the team, as the Cubs made it all the way to the National League Championship Series for the first time since 2003!
 Within another year or two, the bullpens are expected to be moved under the bleachers in the right and left field corners.
 In any case, the civic love affair between the Cubs and Chicago lives on, as everyone agrees on the inestimable value of this shrine to the National Pastime.
 The Cubs' wise choise in preserving Wrigley Field may have influenced the Boston Red Sox to follow suit in preserving Fenway Park, but the teams in New York did not follow suit.

 For some odd reason, the Chicago Bears played their home games at Wrigley Field for several decades, even though the much-bigger and more appropriate Soldier Field was available downtown.
 The Bears finally moved there in 1971.
 The football gridiron just barely fit Wrigley Field, and one corner of the end zone actually extended into the visitor's (right side) dugout!